7+ Best Microlearning Platforms

 • Easy to use with minimal training required

-• Clean interface and easy to create videos and share content
+• Clean interface and easy-to-create videos and share content

 • Cloud-based technology makes it easy to connect with users all over the globe